How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Discussion

-This vendor reliance phenomenon raises concern of deepening the justice gap by layering expensive AI services on top of an already proprietary information market, leaving under-resourced actors like public defenders further behind~\cite{bhambhoria2024evaluating}.
-It is also important to note that the promise of confidentiality is fragile.
+This vendor reliance may deepen the justice gap by layering expensive AI services on top of an already proprietary information market, leaving under-resourced actors like public defenders further behind~\cite{bhambhoria2024evaluating}.
+The promise of confidentiality is also fragile.
 Vendors may promise encryption, non-retention, and local storage options.
 However, if these services rely on proprietary back-end models hosted by corporations such as Microsoft or OpenAI, it is unclear whether these systems can be considered a closed universe insulated from outside access.
 The integration of LLMs inevitably invites the risks of unintentional leaks or adversarial attacks~\cite{evertz2024whispers}.
-The inputs and outputs handled by third-party vendors could fall outside of privileged information, subject to mandatory disclosure~\cite{privilege, cheong2024not, samaltman_confidentiality}.
-More fundamentally, there is no public evaluation benchmarks that allow public defender offices to auditing third-party models whether they live up to their promised performance and confidentiality.
+Moreover, the inputs and outputs handled by third-party vendors could fall outside of privileged information, subject to mandatory disclosure~\cite{privilege, cheong2024not, samaltman_confidentiality}.
+More importantly, there are no public evaluation benchmarks that allow public defender offices to audit third-party models whether they live up to their promised performance and confidentiality.
 Unchecked vendor dominance risks turning AI innovation into another barrier to justice rather than a bridge toward it.